domdavis/go-get-better/README.md

 branch (for example `git checkout exercise-1`, or just select the branch from within GitHub).

+## Exercise 8

+Use the `template` branch and your code from Exercise 7 to make all the tests pass.

-## Generator Template
+## Hints

-Some template code to help with some of the boilerplate for later exercises.
+  * You'll need up update your FizzBuzz generator to return "FizzBuzz" as the first element of the sequence